Roy-lab/Tutorial_for_Aboretum-based_DE_geneset_analysis/README.md

 ```
 cut -f1 arb_input/input_tree.txt |grep -v Anc > arb_input/orders.txt
 ```
+This script used the tree file prepared in the previous step.

+**Result files:**
-This script used the tree file prepared in the previous step. `arb_input/orders.txt` is the order file of our 5 samples example dataset, an input file of the Arboretum.
+`arb_input/orders.txt` is the order file of our 5 samples example dataset, an input file of the Arboretum.

 ---